 Can I-9 Forms Be Managed Electronically?

 Yes.
 For larger organizations, most especially, one must ensure that critical errors due to faulty data processing, improper filing and storage, clerical errors, and other oversights are avoided.

-Electronic I-9 administration allows you to eliminate clerical errors, spend less hours working on I-9 compliance, keep all data stored in one place, easily browse through documentation, sync with E-Verify, use the electronic signature, never miss a re-verification deadline, and always be audit ready.See how Emptech’s electronic solution can help your company save internal resources, eliminate I-9 fines, and stay 100% compliant within the I-9 verification process.
+Electronic I-9 administration allows you to eliminate clerical errors, spend fewer hours working on I-9 compliance, keep all data stored in one place, easily browse through documentation, sync with E-Verify, use the electronic signature, never miss a re-verification deadline, and always be audit-ready.See how Emptech’s electronic solution can help your company save internal resources, eliminate I-9 fines, and stay 100% compliant within the I-9 verification process.